sjsu-library/unionist/_template/unionist--text-0130.md

   Ohio will<br>  be one of the most wealthy and prosperous States of the Union.—<br>
   \ <em>S.C.
 Gaz.</em></p><p></p>"
 scholarlyNotes: Interesting that this comes from South Carolina
-commentary: Many folks from eastern Connecticut – including famously the Cleveland family — were among the Ohio migrants
+commentary: 'Many folks from eastern Connecticut – including famously the Cleveland family — were among the migrants to Ohio. '
 relatedPeople:
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0193
 relatedText:
 relatedTextIssue:
 filename: